-The announcement by the Korean government to support electric vehicles, has sparked a stiff competition to launch home-grown zero-emission cars between Hyundai Motor Group and Renault Samsung.
-These two companies have promised to gift the country’s first mass produced electric cars in 2013.
+The Korean government’s announcement to support electric vehicles has sparked a stiff competition to launch home-grown zero-emission cars between Hyundai Motor Group and Renault Samsung.
+These two companies have promised to start the country’s first mass-produced electric cars in 2013.

-Kia Motor Group, an affiliate of Hyundai, assures to unveil a new version of electric car Ray in January.
+Kia Motor Group, an affiliate of Hyundai, assures a new version of electric car Ray in January.
 The company will produce a total of 2500 units in 2012.
-However, it will instigate mass production of electric cars for public in 2013.
+However, it will instigate the mass production of electric cars for the public in 2013.

-Following the same strategic, the Korean unit of French carmaker Samsung is planning to introduce its mid-sized SM3 sedan.
+Following the same strategy, the Korean unit of French carmaker Samsung is planning to introduce its mid-sized SM3 sedan.

-One big benefit to SM3 ZE drivers is that their batteries can be easily exchanged at a swap station in less than 90 seconds, while Kia’s Ray will require drivers to recharge their lithium ion battery that is only possibly by visiting at one of the charging station available across 500 units.
+One big benefit to SM3 ZE drivers is that their batteries can be easily exchanged at a swap station in less than 90 seconds, while Kia’s Ray will require drivers to recharge their lithium-ion battery that is only possible by visiting one of the charging station available across 500 units.

-According to the analyst reports, there is no stable leader in the domestic market and success for their electric cars is doubtful.
+According to the analyst reports, there is no stable leader in the domestic market, and their electric cars’ success is doubtful.

-On 22nd December 2011, the government made a formal announcement that those interested in buying Ray EV or SM3 ZE will get a tax credit up to 4.2 million won (S$4,716), when these cars will be launched in 2013.
+On 22nd December 2011, the government made a formal announcement that those interested in buying Ray EV or SM3 ZE will get a tax credit of up to 4.2 million won (S$4,716) when these cars were launched in 2013.
 Other tax incentives incorporate exemptions on acquisition tax and special consumption tax.

 The pricing of cars are not fixed, but the SM3 ZE is speculated to top 65 million won, while the Ray EV will be available at around 47 million won.
 Many gas stations that provide electric to fuel-cell required more stable support by the government.